The height of piecewise-testable languages and the complexity of the logic of subwords: Basic notions

-The general situation is that $\ptl(L)$ can be much smaller than $\stc(L)$ as we see in the following sections.
-More importantly, $\ptl(L)$ is more robust than $\stc(L)$ and, for example, state complexity will usually increase (sometimes exponentially) when constructing a regular language with boolean combinations of simpler languages\footnote{Such combinatorial explosions also occur when restricting to piecewise-testable languages~\cite{KNS-tcs2016}.} while PT height will not increase.\footnote{This robustness is not restricted to boolean operations: write $\rev(u)$ for the \emph{reversal} of $u$, e.g., $\rev(abc)=cba$ and extend to languages.
-It is clear that $\rev(L)$ is $n$-PT when $L$ is ---indeed $\rev(\up u)=\up\rev(u)$, $\rev(L\cup L')=\rev(L)\cup\rev(L')$, and $\rev(A^*\setminus L)=A^*\setminus\rev({L})$--- but $\stc(\rev({L}))$ cannot be bounded by a polynomial of $\stc(L)$, even in the case of finite, hence PT, languages~\cite{salomaa2004}.}
+The general situation is that $h(L)$ can be much smaller than $\stc(L)$ as we shall see in the following sections.
+More importantly, PT height is a more robust measure than state complexity.
+For example, state complexity can increase exponentially when building boolean combinations of regular languages (while PT height does not increase).
+This classic phenomenon occurs even when we restrict to PT languages, and even if we use nondeterministic state complexity, see the examples in~\cite{KNS-tcs2016}.
+This is not limited to boolean operations: for example, we saw that $h\bigl(\overleftarrow{L}\bigr)=h(L)$ but $\stc\bigl(\overleftarrow{L}\bigr)$ cannot be bounded by a polynomial of $\stc(L)$, even in the case of finite, hence PT, languages~\cite{salomaa2004}.

-\subparagraph{More constructions for PT languages.} Two simple but important constructions that provide PT languages are the closures by subwords and superwords, $\up L$ and $\down L$, defined above.
-Every upward-closed language is PT since it is the union of finitely many languages of the form $\LL{u}$ (by Higman's Lemma~\cite{kruskal72}).
-Every downward-closed language is PT too since its complement is upward-closed.
-Analysing the height of these PT languages is the topic of Sections~\ref{sec-PT-up} and \ref{sec-PT-down}.

-We are not aware of more piecewise-testability preserving operations on languages in the literature.
-Let us recall that PT languages are not closed under concatenation (even just $L\mapsto a.L$), Kleene star, shuffle product, conjugacy, and simple operations like renamings (length-preserving morphisms) or the erasing of one letter, see Appendix~\ref{app-closure} for details.

-In view of this, it was a good surprise to discover that $I(L)$ is PT when $L$ is.
-Bounding its height requires a non-trivial {ad hoc} proof and is the topic of \Cref{sec-PT-IL}.